The Japanese use herbs and spices to elevate their cooking. Learn about the different herbs and spices and how to incorporate them into your dish!

 Other names: Perilla leaf, Japanese basil, Ooba (大葉, “big leaf”), Seiso (青蘇)

 Red shiso (赤紫蘇) is pickled with Japanese plums to make umeboshi.
 It imparts a reddish color to the plums.
-It’s also the main ingredient in making akajiso juice (赤紫蘇ジュース), a magenta-colored refreshing beverage that’s perfect for cooling down during the summers.
+It’s also the main ingredient in making akajiso juice (赤紫蘇ジュース), a magenta-colored refreshing beverage that’s perfect for cooling down during the summer.
 It’s also used to make the Kyoto pickle shibazuke.

 Read more about shiso here.